vinitgaikwad0810/Heroku-Shopping-Cart-AWS-NoSQL-Service/neo4j-recommendation/README.md

 So I am supposed to build a recommendation engine to support my front-end servers, I believe 'making it RESTful' would be a good option.
 So I decided to delve into the nodejs, express and building REST endpoints.
 I came across this nice tutorial on how to use express to for routing HTTP requests coming at your REST endpoint and how to write individual handlers for each.

+Please have a look at the 'restful' folder on git (https://github.com/cmpe281-team4/Heroku-Shopping-Cart-AWS-NoSQL-Service/tree/master/neo4j-recommendation/restful).
+I was able to build a quick REST endpoint in matter of minutes.

+Next week, I plan to make major progress in terms writing simple relevant CYPHER queries and building up the REST infrastructure.
+We have realised we need to not only concetrate on our focus area, but also other areas.